Measurements conspire nonlocally to restructure critical quantum states: Ensemble of outcomes

 where the ellipses represent irrelevant contributions.
 As required, only inter-replica fluctuations $\varphi_{\alpha}-\varphi_{\beta}$ are suppressed by measurement.
 From here on we are only concerned with the contributions to $s_N$ displayed in Eq.~\eqref{eq:sN2}.

 The replica action Eq.~\eqref{eq:sN2} should be contrasted with Eq.~\eqref{eq:snc}, where there is just a single field $\varphi$ and a perturbation of the form $v\cos 2\varphi$.
-Under the RG, fluctuations of $\varphi$ there have the effect of reducing $v$ relative to the naive scaling dimension of unity [see Eq.~\eqref{eq:flowu}].
-In Eq.~\eqref{eq:sN2}, on the other hand, the perturbation $\nu \cos[2(\varphi_{\alpha}-\varphi_{\beta})]$ involves two fields $\varphi_{\alpha},\varphi_{\beta}$.
+Under the RG, fluctuations of $\varphi$ there have the effect of suppressing $v$ [see Eq.~\eqref{eq:flowu}].
+In Eq.~\eqref{eq:sN2}, on the other hand, the perturbation $\mu \cos[2(\varphi_{\alpha}-\varphi_{\beta})]$ involves two fields $\varphi_{\alpha},\varphi_{\beta}$.
 Computing the scaling dimension of $\mu$ at first order in the perturbative RG, fluctuations of $\varphi_{\alpha}$ and $\varphi_{\beta}$ are independent.
-Consequently, the scaling dimension of $\mu$ is reduced by $-2K$, instead of $-K$ for $v$.
+Consequently, the suppression of $\mu$ is twice as severe as that of $v$.
 Note that this is essentially the same computation as the one leading to Eq.~\eqref{eq:flowu}.
 The result is

 which reveals a fixed point at $K=1/2$, corresponding to strong repulsive interactions between fermions.
 For $K<1/2$ the effect of the measurements is relevant.
 Note also that, at first order in $\mu$, the critical Luttinger parameter $K=1/2$ for all integer $N \geq 2$.
 As expected, the critical Luttinger parameter is here smaller than for the measurement scheme discussed in Sec.~\ref{sec:qnd}.